Spirit Whale

 Scene Description:

-January 1806 – the explorers are making one of their last journeys to the ocean before returning east.
-Sacajawea has not yet seen the ocean.
-Though she tells Captain Clark, “It will be too hard not to see the Great Water after coming so far,” the deeper reason is her spiritual calling… she has to see the “Big Fish” on the shore.
+January 1806 – The explorers plan to make one last journey to the ocean before returning east.
+Sacajawea has not yet been to the beach so she tells Captain Clark, “It will be too hard not to see the Great Water after coming so far, and now the big fish!”
+But the deeper reason is Sacajawea’s spiritual calling and the mission of the whale …

 Sacajawea stands on Tillamook Head looking down at the wide expanse of the magnificent beach.
-Her eyes scan the endless horizon, breath-taking waves crash one after the other onto the infinite shoreline.
-Her heart pounds when she sees enormous whales splashing and playing in the Great Water.
-She tears at the sight of the lifeless whale stuck in the sand… its rib cage picked clean, its bones reaching toward the sky.
-Sacajawea closes her eyes in awe of the majestic spirit.
+Her eyes scan the endless horizon, breath-taking waves crash one after another onto the infinite shoreline.
+Her heart pounds when she sees enormous whales splashing and playing in the waves.
+She is tearful at the sight of the lifeless whale stuck in the sand; its rib cage picked clean, its bones reaching toward the sky.
+Sacajawea closes her eyes in awe of its majestic spirit.
 She prays with reverence, “Thank you, Great Father.”

 great water whale beach